Florida Real Estate Market

 - more houses in the south vs apartments in the north

-- cold winter and Covid depression is making buyers seek warmth, sunshine, beaches and water, and year-round activity; no -40 or shoveling snow in Florida
+- buyers thinking ahead to new winter with the Florida warmth, sunshine, beaches and water, and year-round activity; no -40 or shoveling snow in Florida

 - economic diversity in the Sunshine state